sormy/gentoo-ami-builder/README.md

 Read more: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html

 PVM is not supported at this time but technically can be implemented.
-Need to configure slightly differently bootloader and kernel.
+Need to configure a bit differently bootloader and kernel.

 Feel free to submit a PR that adds PVM support.